omahs/chainlink-common/pkg/loop/README.md

 ## Communication

-GRPC client/server pairs are used to communicated between the host and each plugin.
+GRPC client/server pairs are used to communicate between the host and each plugin.
 Plugins cannot communicate directly with one another, but the host can proxy a connection between them.

 Here are the main components for the case of Median: